 Standardization Sector

-(Johannesburg, 2008; Hammamet, 2016; )
+(Johannesburg, 2008; Hammamet, 2016; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

-recognizing
+considering

 a) that Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the evolving role of the World Telecommunication Standardization Assembly (WTSA), called also for the organization of the Global Standards Symposium (GSS);

-b) the objective of Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference, on bridging the standardization gap between developed and developing countries;
+b) the objective of Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on bridging the standardization gap between developed and developing countries;

+c) Resolution 170 (Rev. Busan, 2014) on the admission of Sector Members from developing countries to participate in the work of the ITU Radiocommunication Sector and the Telecommunication Standardization Sector;

+d) that Resolution 209 (Rev. Bucharest, 2022) outlines the conditions and financial obligations of small and medium enterprises in the work of ITU, which are under ongoing review by the ITU Council;

+e) that Resolution 22 (Rev. Geneva, 2020) of the World Telecommunication Standardisation Assembly (WTSA), on the Authorization of the Telecommunication Standardisation Advisory Group to act between world telecommunication standardization assemblies, resolves that TSAG establishes a mechanism for ITU-T’s standardization strategies, and the examination of market needs and their new and emerging technologies;

-c) that the ITU Telecommunication Standardization Sector (ITU-T) is a unique international standardization organization comprising 193 Member States, and over 520 Sector Members, Associates and academia from all over the world;
+f) that the ITU Telecommunication Standardization Sector (ITU-T) is a unique international standardization organization comprising 193 Member States, and over 700 Sector Members, Associates and academia from all over the world;

+g) that within the mandate, roles and responsibilities of the WTSA, as a broad and inclusive forum where Member States and ITU-T Sector Members are able to discuss the future of ITU-T and consider the Sector’s overall structure and functioning and set goals for ITU-T, the engagement and participation of industry has become an important strategic objective;

-d) the important conclusions of the GSS (Dubai, 2012), covering the two above-mentioned resolutions, in particular:
+h) the important conclusions of GSS (Dubai, 2012), covering Resolutions 122 and 123, in particular:

+– to facilitate discussions among high-level industry representatives on the standardization landscape and consider incorporating the evolution of industry and user needs into ITU’s work; and

+– to ensure this work does not compromise ITU’s unique status as an intergovernmental United Nations agency that includes private sector entities, industry and users, nor the traditional contribution-driven working procedures of ITU-T;

+i) the important objective of the GSS (New Delhi, 2024), to facilitate an exchange of views with high-level industry representatives on the standardization ecosystem and consider in ITU-T’s work the evolution of the industry and user needs, and which addressed matters relating to charting the next digital wave; emerging telecommunication/ICTs in innovation and technical standards;

-- to carry out this work without affecting either the unique status of ITU as an intergovernmental United Nations agency that also incorporates other entities representing the private sector, the industry and the users, among others, or the traditional contribution-driven working procedures of ITU-T;e) that since 2009 the Director of the Telecommunication Standardization Bureau (TSB) has organized six meetings of high-level, private-sector executives to discuss the standardization landscape, identifying and coordinating standards priorities and ways to best address the needs of the private sector;
+j) that since 2009 the Director of the Telecommunication Standardization Bureau (TSB) has organized meetings of high-level private-sector executives, known as chief technology officers (CTO), to discuss the standardization landscape, coordinate standards priorities and find the best ways to address the needs of the private sector;

-f) that the conclusions of Chief Technology Officer (CTO) meetings have been reflected in official ITU-T communiqués and when relevant, have been taken into account by the Telecommunication Standardization Advisory Group (TSAG),
+k) that the conclusions of Chief Technology Officer (CTO) meetings have been reflected in official ITU-T communiqués and when relevant, have been taken into account by the Telecommunication Standardization Advisory Group (TSAG),